 If the post-IPO merger will not be carried out, a two-tier corporate structure would remain in place with the Founders holding 31.6% of the units of trivago GmbH.
-In this event, it is planned under the provisions of the IPO Structuring Agreement to convert trivago GmbH first into a stock corporation (AG -Aktiengesellschaft) under German law and subsequently into a European public limited liability company (Societas Europaea) under German law, in each case by way of change of legal form without dissolution and winding-up under German corporate law.
+In this event, it is planned under the provisions of the IPO Structuring Agreement to convert trivago GmbH first into a stock corporation (AG - Aktiengesellschaft) under German law and subsequently into a European public limited liability company (Societas Europaea) under German law, in each case by way of change of legal form without dissolution and winding-up under German corporate law.
 These conversions will not trigger any tax consequences at the level of trivago GmbH nor do they lead to adverse retroactive tax consequences for trivago N.V.
 See "Item 4 C. Information on the Company-Organizational Structure" for additional information regarding the corporate reorganization.

 The two-tier corporate structure will lead to an additional tax on dividends paid by trivago GmbH/AG/SE to trivago N.V. at the level of trivago N.V.
 Dividends distributed by trivago GmbH/AG/SE to trivago N.V. (and to the Founders) would be subject to German withholding tax of 26.375% (including solidarity surcharge) at the level of trivago GmbH/AG/SE.
 At the level of the German tax resident trivago N.V., only 5% of the dividends distributed by and received from trivago GmbH/AG/SE after January 2017 would be included as taxable income subject to corporate income tax at a tax rate of currently 15.825% (including solidarity surcharge) and trade tax at the applicable local tax rate of currently around 16%.
-However, the withholding tax deducted by trivago GmbH/AG/SE would be credited against the corporate income tax liability of trivago N.V. and, to the extent the withholding tax (26.375%) exceeds the corporate income tax liability of trivago N.V., refunded with a potential time lag of up to 2 years.
-The effective tax rate on dividends received by trivago N.V. from trivago GmbH/AG/SE would thus amount to approximately 1.6% as a result of the two-tier corporate structure.
-This additional tax of approximately 1.6% also applies on constructive dividends in case of any transactions that are not at arm's length between trivago GmbH/AG/SE and trivago N.V. in the opposite direction between trivago N.V. and trivago GmbH/AG/SE, there is a risk that any non-arm's length transactions in the two-tier corporate structure would be subject to German gift tax.
+However, the withholding tax deducted by trivago GmbH/AG/SE would be credited against the corporate income tax liability of trivago N.V. and, to the extent the withholding tax (26.375%) exceeds the corporate income tax liability of trivago N.V. from trivago GmbH/AG/SE would thus amount to approximately 1.6% as a result of the two-tier corporate structure.
+This additional tax of approximately 1.6% also applies on constructive dividends in case of any transactions that are not at arm's length between trivago GmbH/AG/SE and trivago N.V.
+In the opposite direction between trivago N.V. and trivago GmbH/AG/SE, there is a risk that any non-arm's length transactions in the two-tier corporate structure would be subject to German gift tax.